entire/tiva-enet-booloader/README.md

 - Tivaware 2.1.3.156
 - `boot_emac_flash` example from Tivaware
 - `boot_demo_emac_flash` example from Tivaware
-- `blinky.out` example blinky app from Tivaware
+- `blinky.bin` example blinky app from Tivaware

 ## 1. Get The bootloader on the device : `boot_emac_flash`